 Tangerine was shot on a modified iPhone for budgetary reasons, which also added an element of rough realism while charting a night in the life of transgender sex workers.
 More polished due to an upgrade in gear, The Florida Project is bigger in scope, emphasised by cinematographer Alexis Zabe who shoots from the children’s perspective.
 Capturing the dizzying, towering world around them.
 Swapping the scorching sunsets and neon nightlife of Tangerine for a palette of pastels under cloudless blue skies, once more Baker’s film pops off the screen.

 Fast becoming his signature, Baker again provides a snapshot of life for society’s marginalised.
 Crucially sympathetic and not condescending, like Tangerine, he showcases likeable, lived-in characters simply playing the hand they’ve been dealt.
-Not shying away from harsh realities of poverty but remaining thrillingly energised, The Florida Project is reminiscent of Andrea Arnold’s incredible (and my film of 2016) American Honey.
+Not shying away from the harsh realities of poverty but remaining thrillingly energised, The Florida Project is reminiscent of Andrea Arnold’s incredible American Honey.
 Both film-makers also took an unconventional approach to casting newcomers.
 Arnold detected Sasha Lane’s raw magnetism as she partied in Florida and Baker discovered Vinaite’s rebellious streak through her Instagram.

 It’s Vinaite’s impulsive, juvenile demeanour that adds a biting edge to the film.
 Reckless, with a simmering, blinding rage that’s always seemingly bubbling beneath the surface.
 Yet there’s no doubt of her maternal love, just a foreboding sense of self-destruction always lingering on the horizon.
 As for Prince, she’s simply mesmerising as Moonee.
-You’re so accustomed to her feisty spirit that the moment (which catches you completely off-guard) when her world comes crashing down and she melts into vulnerable, childlike tenderness, is absolutely crushing and dismantles you entirely.
+I became so accustomed to her feisty spirit that the moment (which caught me completely off-guard) when her world comes hurtling down and she melts into a vulnerable, childlike bundle of tenderness, is absolutely crushing.

 Derived from an early project name for Walt Disney World, The Florida Project isn’t a dour depiction of the forgotten few, but a celebration of innocence that addresses thought-provoking issues along the way.
 A wondrous summertime adventure in which our mischievous leads spend their childhood in magical, candy-coloured kingdoms of their own.